CCI-MOC/hil/docs/consistency-model.md

 Here is the consistency model for our database.

-  - The entire project has a 'dirty bit', which represents if the networking information has been applied/deployed.
+  - The entire project has a 'dirty bit', which represents if the networking information has been applied.
+Operations that do not mention the dirty bit neither check nor set it.

   - ``project_apply``: Take the networking state as the database sees it, and make the world match.
-This is idempotent.
-This clears the dirty bit.
+If the operation succeeds, this clears the dirty bit.
+(If it fails, it does not alter the dirty bit.)
+It is idempotent, so it can be re-run as desired.
+Notably, it can be used both to apply changes made to a project, as well as to restore networking state that was upset by some manual change.

-  - ``node_attach_network``, ``node_detach_network``: These don't affect the
+  - ``node_attach_network``, ``node_detach_network``: When these operations
-    outside world, so they happen immediately.
-These set the dirty bit, because the real world and the database now disagree.
+    are run, they immediately change the database.
+But, the actual networking of the project does not change until ``project_apply`` is run.
+So, these two operations set the dirty bit, because the real world and the database now disagree.

   - ``project_attach_node``, ``network_create``: These don't have any effect
     on the outside world, so they happen immediately.